diskuv/dkml-ghmirror/contributors/doc/CompilingInDepth.rst

       on a Windows system.
 That equalizes ``ostype_windows``
     * no cross-compilation is supported in Cygwin because Cygwin only supports x86_64 Windows

+Even if the host runtime constants were not inherited, there are a few more limitations created by:

+1. When ``ocamlopt`` is linking object files into an executable on Windows, it uses an executable called ``flexlink.exe`` that expects Windows ``.obj`` (COFF) object files for linking.
+However Linux uses ELF object files and macOS uses Mach-O object files, so a Windows host cannot support a non-Windows target.
+2. When ``ocamlopt`` is linking object files into an executable on Windows, the host/target compiler must match (MSVC or MinGW) and the host/target word size (32 or 64) must match because ``flexlink.exe`` bundles a word size + compiler named object file ``flexdll_msvc.obj``, ``flexdll_mingw64.obj``, etc. into the final executable.